DIDSR/hybrid-breastCT/README.md

     'skin': 5
 }

+---

+### 5. Projection Preprocessing
+Check if your projection data is already normalized:
+- If raw, you may need to apply flat-field correction (e.g., using I₀ or flood-field data).
+- If preprocessed, ensure the log-normalization step in `fxn_load_projections_and_geometry(...)` is either updated or skipped.

+---

+### 6. Detector MTF
+If you wish to simulate realistic detector blur:
+- Replace `Doheny_DetectorMTF_2x2_0.4mm_focalspotblur.csv` with your system’s measured MTF curve.
+- Format the file as `[frequency (lp/mm), MTF value]` and update the path used in the script.

+---

+### 7. Optional Reconstruction Flexibility
+If your system does not use TIGRE for reconstruction:
+- You can still use the calc simulation + projection pipeline.
+- Export `hybrid_prjstack` and reconstruct externally using your own algorithms.
 ## Citation

 "_Hybrid simulation of breast CT for assessing microcalcification detectability_".
 Lyu SH, Makeev A, Li D, Badal A, Hernandez AM, Boone JM, Glick SJ.